 head of school & Wondergarden LEAD Teacher

 Emma is the lead teacher and head of curriculum development for the FolkSoul Farm Early Education Cooperative program.
 She holds a BA in Fine Arts and is a Certified Early Childhood Waldorf Teacher through the Waldorf Teacher Education Program in Eugene Oregon .
-Ms Emma has been teaching Waldorf Early Childhood for six years and has been working with children on the farm for the past 4 years.
+Ms Emma began teaching in a Waldorf Early Childhood progam in 2012 and has been working with children on the farm in 2016.
 Ms Emma spent her childhood on a farm in Wisconsin and has a deep connection with nature, animals and the spiritual realm.
 She has a passion for Anthroposophy and a deep love for children.
-Ms. Emma lives in the school farmhouse with her husband Zach and her two children.
+Ms. Emma lives in the school farmhouse with her husband Zach and her three children.

 Born and raised in the Pacific Northwest, Miss Josclyn is proud to call herself a ‘5th generation’ Oregonian.
 She remembers making a promise to herself at a young age while climbing one of her favorite trees, to always remain a child at heart.
 Spending time with children is one of her favorite ways to stay true to this promise.